equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

 An array of objects containing the `environment` name and variables to be set in the component.

 Environment variables are defined per Radix environment.
 In addition to what is defined here, running containers will also have some [variables automatically set by Radix](../topic-runtime-env/#environment-variables).
+For shared environment variables across Radix environments, refer to [common environment variables](./#common-variables).

 #### `horizontalScaling`